'Right this minute': Google warns users to update Chrome browser over dangerous bug

-Google has warned Windows and iOS users to urgently update their Chrome web browser due to a security bug that could let hackers hijack your computer.
+Google has warned Windows and Mac users to urgently update their Chrome web browser due to a security bug that could let hackers hijack your computer.

 Scroll down for Chrome update instructions issued by government agency CERT NZ.